 Other Cast Members such as Gina Carano, Carl Weathers (also directed one episode) Ming-Na Wen, Bill Burr & Giancarlo Esposito reprise their roles from the first season.
 They all did a decent job for their respective performances.

-Newcomers to the show including Rosario Dawson, Michael Biehn & Timothy Olyphant all did a decent job for their respective performances.
+Newcomers to the show including Rosario Dawson, (one of my favorite actresses) Michael Biehn & Timothy Olyphant all did a decent job for their respective performances.

 The series is influenced by “The Dollars Trilogy,” “Dredd 2012,” “Escape From New York,” & “Shoot Em’ Up.”